nicolaferraro/nicolaferraro.github.io/_pages/about-me.md

 I’m a senior software engineer at Red Hat, writing open source software for fun.
 They also pay me for that.

+I'm a committer and PMC member for the [Apache Camel](https://github.com/apache/camel).
+I'm also working on the [Apache Camel K](https://github.com/apache/camel-k) cloud native platform.

+I work on the [Syndesis](https://syndesis.io) integration platform, based on Apache Camel.

-I contribute mainly on [Apache Camel](https://github.com/apache/camel) and the development tools of [Fabric8](https://github.com/fabric8io/fabric8) for building applications on [Kubernetes](https://github.com/kubernetes/kubernetes) and [Openshift](https://github.com/openshift/).
+I work on the development tools of [Fabric8](https://github.com/fabric8io/fabric8), such as the [Fabric8 Maven Plugin](http://maven.fabric8.io) for building and running Java applications on [Kubernetes](https://github.com/kubernetes/kubernetes) and [Openshift](https://github.com/openshift/).

 I’m passionate about Apache Spark and wrote some libraries for it.